jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 The app could encourage him to reach out to other supportive family and friends during these months.
 It could provide him with locations and meeting times for support groups in his community.
 He could even be assisted to build community in the discussion forums within the app itself.

-If the app knew him well, it might even predict which of these forms of support would be most effective for him.
+If the app knew him well, it might even recommend which of these forms of support would be most effective for him.

 If he had also received traditional mental healthcare, he might have given permission for the app to share information with his therapist.
 His therapist might then increase their support when my dad during the months when he is more isolated but direct their support preferentially to other patients when my dad was more stable and supported by his healthy friends and family.